Get faster web sites

 Images

-Icons and similar should always be in SVG format.
+Icons and similar should be in SVG format.
 All others should be AVIF.
 Don't try to compress image resolution too much.
 Most monitors and phones today have 4-5k resolution and your web site will look bad with low resolution images when people zoom in on images.

 If you have older jpg-files and the web browser support .avif, WebCDN will check if the file .jpg.avif exists and use that instead of .jpg.